Free Flutter Sleeve Sewing Pattern (t-shirt 3 – 10)

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Flutter Sleeve T-shirt
+Flutter Sleeve T-shirt Pattern for Girls

 What Fabric is Best for a Flutter Sleeve Tee?

-After sewing several versions, I’ve noticed the fabric thicknesses, weight and fiber content will affect the way the flutter sleeve falls.
+After sewing several versions, I’ve noticed the fabric thicknesses, weight, and fiber content will affect the way the flutter sleeve falls.

-Perfect for summer!
+A perfect top for summer!

-Are you ready to sew a flutter sleeve T-shirt with this free pattern?
+Ready to sew a flutter sleeve T-shirt with this free pattern?

 Free Flutter Sleeve Sewing Pattern, sz 3 to 10